 Within the social category we can also mention YouTube.
 Though many people just get paid with Google Adsense (ads within the videos), you can also place links within the video description.
 Encourage your viewers to click the link in the description, and you'll get paid for each sale!

 This works great with tutorials and product reviews.
 YouTube definitely fits within the passive income spectrum because videos stay online years after you publish and can get hundreds of thousands of views within a short amount of time (although it's usually the silly viral stuff that gets fast views).

 Do I Need A Website To Do Affiliate Marketing?

 Probably yes.
 You could go 100% video or 100% social media, but without a website you'd also be missing out on a lot more money by not having a website.

-I'm not that familiar with the social or video route, so I don't dig into much detail there.
-I'm more familiar with writing, and I think more people can benefit from having a website where they can publish articles anonymously (or not).
+I'm not that familiar with the social or video route, so I won't dig into much detail there.
+I'm more familiar with the method of writing articles on my website, and I think most people will be able to understand and implement this strategy.

 Many people are too shy to appear on video.
 Plus, social media is not truly “passive” in the sense that you need to be publishing every day to be relevant and to get traffic to your links.

 Paid advertising also requires a lot of day-to-day work, testing ads, creating new ones, and removing ones that are no longer profitable.
 Plus, you need startup money to pay for the ads.